 There is at present no requirement for British passports to have a minimum or maximum validity remaining when you enter or leave the Schengen Area.

-From 30 March 2019 if you are a British passport holder (including those passports issued by the Jersey Passport Office), you will be considered a third country national under the Schengen Border Code and will therefore need to comply with different rules to enter and travel around the Schengen Area.
+From the day the UK leaves the EU, if you are a British passport holder (including those passports issued by the Jersey Passport Office) you will be considered a third country national under the Schengen Border Code and will therefore need to comply with different rules to enter and travel around the Schengen Area.